akshitagupta15june/Face-X/Recognition-Algorithms/Recognition_using_Xception/readme.md

 ![Modified Depthwise Separable Convolution in Xception](https://miro.medium.com/max/875/1*J8dborzVBRBupJfvR7YhuA.png)

 In Xception, the modified depthwise separable convolution, there is NO intermediate ReLU non-linearity.
-This meant that when modified depthwise separable convolution with different activation units were tested.
+This meant that when modified depthwise separable convolution with different activation units was tested.
 Xception without any intermediate activation had the highest accuracy compared with the ones using either ELU or ReLU.

 ### Overall Architecture of Xception
 ![Overall Architecture of Xception](https://miro.medium.com/max/875/1*hOcAEj9QzqgBXcwUzmEvSg.png)